openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 .# Abstract

 This specification defines an extension of OpenID Connect for providing Relying Parties with verified Claims about End-Users.
-This extension is intended to be used to verify the identity of a natural person in compliance with a certain law.
+This extension is intended to be used to verify the identity of a natural person.

 {mainmatter}

 # Introduction {#Introduction}

-This specification defines an extension to OpenID Connect [@!OpenID] to address the use case of strong identity verification of a natural person in accordance with certain laws.
-Examples include Anti Money Laundering Laws, Telecommunication Acts, Anti Terror Laws, and regulations on trust services, such as eIDAS [@?eIDAS].
+This specification defines an extension to OpenID Connect [@!OpenID] for providing Relying Parties with identity information, i.e. verified Claims, along with an explicit statememt about the verification status of those Claims (what, how, when, according to what rules, using what evidence).
+This specification is aimed at enabling use cases requiring strong identity assurance, for example, to comply with potential regulatory requirements such as Anti-Money Laundering laws or access to health data, risk mitigation, or fraud prevention.

-In such use cases, the Relying Parties (RPs) need to know the assurance level of the Claims about the End-User attested by the OpenID Connect Providers (OPs) or any other trusted source, along with evidence related to the identity verification process.
+In such use cases, the Relying Partie (RP) needs to know the rules applied by the OpenID Connect Provider (OP) or any other trusted source to obtain, verify, and maintain the Claims about the End-User, along with process-related information and evidence used to verify the user Claims.

-The `acr` Claim, as defined in Section 2 of the OpenID Connect specification [@!OpenID], is suited to attest information about the authentication performed in an OpenID Connect transaction.
+The `acr` Claim, as defined in Section 2 of the OpenID Connect specification [@!OpenID], is suited to assure information about the authentication performed in an OpenID Connect transaction.
 But identity assurance requires a different representation for the following reason: authentication is an aspect of an OpenID Connect transaction while identity assurance is a property of a certain Claim or a group of Claims and several of them will typically be conveyed to the RP as the result of an OpenID Connect transaction.

-For example, the assurance an OP typically will be able to attest for an e-mail address will be “self-asserted” or “verified by opt-in or similar mechanism”.
+For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or “verified by opt-in or similar mechanism”.
 The family name of a user, in contrast, might have been verified in accordance with the respective Anti Money Laundering Law by showing an ID Card to a trained employee of the OP operator.

 Identity assurance therefore requires a way to convey assurance data along with and coupled to the respective Claims about the End-User.
-This specification proposes a suitable representation and mechanisms the RP will utilize to request verified claims about an End-User along with identity assurance data and for the OP to represent these verified Claims and accompanying identity assurance data.
+This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an End-User along with identity assurance data and for the OP to represent these verified Claims and accompanying identity assurance data.

 ## Terminology